 One of the things we (myself and Chocolate organizers) consciously worked on this year was to offer socializing opportunities outside the formal conference program.
 The thinking was to introduce people to aspects of Amsterdam they might not normally be exposed to and give them something to do in the evenings.
 This is something I did when I was working for the organizers of the World Pastry Forum – after a fully-scheduled day there was nothing planned for evenings for 500 students.
 Groups formed informally to leave the hotel and go out eating – easy to do in Las Vegas and Nashville, not so easy to do in Scottsdale, AZ.
 So I was tasked to devise and implement events/experiences for those who wanted to stay on property.
 Midnight guerilla chocolate tastings in the bar featuring the work product from Jean-Pierre Wybauw’s confectionery class was one highlight.

-On Wednesday, I organized a gathering at Wynand Fockink, the oldest jenever (a precursor to gin) distillery.
+On Wednesday, I organized a gathering at Wynand Fockink, the oldest jenever (a precursor to gin) distillery in Holland.
 The tasting room is located just off the Dam Square less than five minutes from the Beurs.
 Despite its centrality, it’s not very well known to Amsterdammers.
 The service in the tasting room is fantastic (schlurpen!) and the staff are extremely knowledgeable, helpful, and manage to be funny in three or more languages.
 Though recently purchased by Bols, WF retains a unique spirit (pun intended) and is worth the visit.
 After drinks, a small group of us walked to Bier Fabriek, a brewpub known for two things: roast chicken and peanuts.
 Not together.
 There are piles of peanuts still in their shells on the table and bags strategically located should you want more.
 The shells find their way to the floor.
 The roast chicken is good.
 As is the beer.